lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 -----------------------------------

-The :meth:`~soxs.Spectrum.add_emission_line` method adds a single Gaussian emission line to an existing :class:`~soxs.spectra.Spectrum` object.
+The :meth:`~soxs.Spectrum.add_emission_line` method adds a single Gaussian emission line to an existing :class:`~soxs.spectra.base.Spectrum` object.
 The line energy, line width, and amplitude of the line (the line strength or integral under the curve) must be specified.
 The formula for the emission line is: